No-Bake Vegan Pumpkin Cheesecake (Gluten Free + Paleo)

-This No Bake Pumpkin Cheesecake is super creamy with a pecan crust and a spiced pumpkin cheesecake filling that’s made with cashews!
+You’ll love this super creamy No-Bake Vegan Pumpkin Cheesecake!
+It has a pecan crust and a spiced pumpkin cheesecake filling that’s made with soaked cashews.
 This healthier pumpkin cheesecake is gluten-free, dairy-free, paleo + vegan, and absolutely perfect for the holidays.

 Ah, Monday.
 Hi.
-I’m a little late getting this post up, as it’s now Monday morning at 10AM, well past when my usual Monday posts are published.
-But, after a long birthday weekend that was capped off with a full Sunday at a music festival (KAABOO in San Diego), I cut myself a little slack – I hope you guys don’t mind :)
+This post is a little bit late, as it’s now Monday morning at 10AM – well past when my usual Monday posts are published.
+But, after a long birthday weekend, I cut myself a little slack – I hope you guys don’t mind :)

 Annddd I’m sure you won’t, once you see what deliciousness I’ve got in store for you today!
 In fact, I wish I was eating a slice of this goodness right now, as I hope you are too after looking at these photos ;)

 I’ve started to go pumpkin crazy, spicing everything up with cinnamon and nutmeg, and adding the orange stuff to everything.
 My fall obsession has collided with my other favorite dessert obsession as of late: cashew cheesecakes.
-The result is this gorgeous, smooth, creamy, super flavorful No Bake Pumpkin Cheesecake.
+The result is this gorgeous, smooth, creamy, super flavorful No-Bake Vegan Pumpkin Cheesecake.

 Let’s start at the bottom, with the delectable crust!
-It’s made with a combo of almond flour and pecans – the fatty, sweet flavor of the pecans pairs perfectly with the rest of the cheesecakes flavors, and coordinates with the caramel covered pecans on top of the cheesecake.
-It’s held together and sweetened with a few dates and spiced with some cinnamon for warmth.
+We make it with a combo of almond flour and pecans.
+The fatty, sweet flavor of the pecans pairs perfectly with the rest of the flavors of the cheesecake.
+It also works so well with the caramel-covered pecans on top of the cheesecake.
+A few dates help to hold the crust together and we add cinnamon for warmth.

-The filling is super simple to make, but it does require a bit of forethought since the cashews have got to be soaked for at least 4 hours or so to soften them up.
-Once the raw cashews are soaked, they transform – you can blend them to be super smooth and creamy, which provides an amazing base for the “cheesecake” filling.
+The filling is super simple to make, but it does require a bit of forethought.
+To soften the cashews, we must soak them in water for at least 4 hours or so.
+Once we’ve soaked the raw cashews, they transform.
+You can blend them to be super smooth and creamy, which provides an amazing base for the “cheesecake” filling.
 You won’t even miss the cream cheese!

-In addition to the cashews, the filling is made up of an all-star cast of Fall ingredients: pumpkin puree (of course), maple syrup, molasses, vanilla, cinnamon, nutmeg, ginger, allspice, and cloves, along with some coconut oil to help it firm up and coconut milk to help it blend easily.
+In addition to the cashews, we make the filling with an all-star cast of Fall ingredients: pumpkin puree (of course), maple syrup, molasses, vanilla, cinnamon, nutmeg, ginger, allspice, and cloves, along with coconut oil to help firm the cheesecake up, and coconut milk to help it blend easily.
 That’s all!
 And to make it, you just whiz everything in a high-powered blender (I use my Vitamix) or a food processor.

-A little more patience is required as you wait for the pumpkin cheesecake to set in the freezer, but after a few hours, you’re ready to devour.
-BUT don’t forget the SUPER simple caramel sauce to go on top 😏 it’s made with cashew butter, coconut oil, and maple syrup, and it’s amazing.
+You’ll need a little more patience as you wait for the pumpkin cheesecake to set in the freezer.
+But – after a few hours, you’re ready to devour.
+Don’t forget the SUPER simple caramel sauce to go on top 😏!
+We make it with cashew butter, coconut oil, and maple syrup, and it’s amazing.
 I stirred some chopped pecans into mine too, for some extra crunch.

-A slice of this no bake pumpkin cheesecake is what Fall dessert dreams are made of – a crunchy, slightly chewy crust topped with a rich, decadent pumpkin spice cheesecake filling and a creamy, sweet caramel sauce drenched on top.
+A slice of this no-bake vegan pumpkin cheesecake makes up your Fall dessert dreams.
+It’s got a crunchy, slightly chewy crust, topped with a rich, decadent pumpkin spice cheesecake filling and a creamy, sweet caramel sauce drenched on top.
 When you sink your teeth into this decadence, you’ll be hard-pressed to remember that it’s gluten-free, dairy-free, paleo, and vegan.

-Whether you make it for a casual weekend or let it have a spot on your holiday dessert table, this no bake pumpkin cheesecake is an intensely satisfying dessert that will steal your PSL-loving heart.
+Whether you make this vegan pumpkin cheesecake for a casual weekend or let it have a spot on your holiday dessert table, it will steal your PSL-loving heart.
 Nothing basic about this, though :) enjoy!

 It’s pumpkin season!
 You’ve got to try these spiced treats…